luispedro/metarabbit/draft-aws.rst

 3. It is possible for a student to mess up everyone else's clusters if they know the AWS system well enough.[#]_ We really don't expect this and would deal with it as a major breach of ethics (and kick out the offending party immediately).
-I would be very very surprised if this ever happened.
-Over a long semester, sure, people start to learn and play around, get dumb ideas...
+However, I would be very very surprised if this happened.
+Over a long semester, people start to learn and play around, they get dumb ideas...
 In two days?
-We were always more worried about someone inadvartently allocating a million machines (we wanted to protect against Murphy, not Machievalli).
+We were always more worried about someone inadvartently allocating a million machines by mistyping something and costing us too much money.
+We wanted to protect against Murphy, not Machievalli.

 4. It is inefficient to idle the machines like this.
-Not a major argument in my book.
+Not a major argument since we only ran them during the tutorials.
+Amazon charges you for partial hours anyway, so if you run it for five hours during a tutorial, this might even be less than what the students would do if they were testing multiple versions of the code and booting up new machines every time.
+We can shut them down between the two tutorial days to save a bit of money.

+5. I might have missed a big hole in this configuration.
+AWS is a big operating system and I have not yet understood all of it.

+§

+If you are really running this, feel free to `email me
+<mailto:luis@luispedro.org>`__ for details.

+Also, **important**: you need to ask Amazon well in advance for enough quota to allocate so many machines at once! [#]_

-.. [#] Lest you think that this is a sign of a simpler, gentler, form of living (yes, I'm looking at you, American liberal); I'll point out that consumer credit is very common and aggressively sold, almost always in forms that are *way worse* than the American credit card.
+.. [#] Lest you think that this is a sign of a simpler, gentler, form of living (yes, I'm looking at you, American liberal); I'll point out that consumer credit is very common and aggressively sold, almost always in forms that are *way worse* than the American credit card and in the context of harsher bankrupcy laws.

 .. [#] We encouraged students to work in groups if they preferred (which they often did).
 Feel free to read *group of students of size 1 or greater*